Contact structures with singularities: from local to global: The -contact Darboux theorem

 In the case where we change the tangent bundle by ${^b}TM$, the existence is given by the same reasoning: $d\alpha$ is a bilinear, skewsymmetric $2$-form on the space of $b$-vector fields $^bTM$, hence the rank is an even number.
 As $\alpha \wedge (d\alpha)^{n}$ is non-vanishing and of maximum degree, the rank of $d\alpha$ must be $2n$, its kernel is $1$-dimensional and $\alpha$ is non-trivial on that line field.
 So a global vector field is defined by the normalization condition.

-By the same reasoning, we can define the $b$-contact vector fields: for every function $H \in C^\infty(M)$, there exist a unique $b$-vector field $X_H$ defined by the equations
+By the same reasoning, we can define the $b$-contact vector fields: for every function $H \in C^\infty(M)$, there exists a unique $b$-vector field $X_H$ defined by the equations

 A direct computation yields that in Example \ref{extendedphasespace}, the Reeb vector field is given by $\frac{\partial}{\partial t}$.
-In Example \ref{singularReebexample}, the Reeb vector field is given by $z\frac{\partial}{\partial z}$ and hence singular.
-We will see that, roughly speaking, the Reeb vector field locally classifies $b$-contact structures.
+In Example \ref{singularReebexample}, the Reeb vector field is given by $z\frac{\partial}{\partial z}$ and hence it vanishes when viewed as a smooth vector field on $Z$.
+We emphasize that $z\frac{\partial}{\partial z}$ does not vanish as a section of ${^b}TM$, see also Remark \ref{rem:vanishing}.
+In order to state the local classification of $b$-contact forms, we introduce the following definitions.